amqf/gerador-de-corridas/README.md

 ### Manually

-You can mannually all these dependencies:
+You can mannually install all these dependencies:

 ```
 - install php8.3